jvitku/demonodes/README.md

 * places these new neural modules into the network
 * connect them with other components

-An example of how to create the script is contained in `projectTemplate/python/myNetwork.py`.
-It is good to symlink this script into the `scripts` folder:

-	cd nengo/simulator-ui/scripts
-	ln -s ../../../projectTemplate/python/myNetwork.py
+is contained under `projectTemplate/python/myNetwork.py`.
+First, the script should be linked under the Nengo simulator:

+	./linkdata -cf ../projectTemplate

-Then, to run the script, simply run the `./nengo` and then write into the command-line interface: `run` with relative path to your script, so e.g.:
+Then, the script can be launched, simply run the `./nengo` and then write into the command-line interface: `run` with relative path to your script, so e.g.:

-	run scripts/myNetwork.py
+	run projectTemplate/myNetwork.py

 #### Adding Drag and Drop Icon into the Nengo GUI

-This is not required, but allows you to easily add nodes into the simulation in the GUI.
+This is not mandatory, but allows user to easily add nodes into the simulation in the GUI and to simplify use of new components in jython scripts.
 For more information about how to add a GUI template into the Nengo simulator, see the tutorial from the authors of Nengo on: http://nengo.ca/docs/html/advanced/dragndrop.html .

 Basically, you have to:

-1. Add image of each node (group of nodes)under: `nengo/simulator-ui/images/nengoIcons`
+1. Add image of each node (group of nodes)under: `projectTemplate/images/nengoIcons`
-2. For each new node (group of nodes), add an initialization script under: `nengo/simulator-ui/python/nef/templates`.
-You can use an example template contained here, under `projectTemplate/python/nef/templates/myTemplate.py`.
+2. For each new node (group of nodes), add an initialization script under: `projectTemplate/python/nef/templates`.
+3. Link these files into the Nengo simulator (./linkdata -h)
-3. Add these new templates into the `nengo/simulator-ui/python/nef/templates/__init__.py` file
+4. Add these new templates into the `nengo/simulator-ui/python/nef/templates/__init__.py` file
-4. Restart Nengo, you should see your nodes in the left panel
+5. Restart Nengo, you should see your nodes in the left panel